 Temporary employees who are employed in multiple positions that run concurrently who work or have service hours less than a combined total of thirty (30) hours per week.

 Employees are eligible for retirement benefits under the SC Retirement System (SCRS) or State Optional Retirement Program (ORP).

-10. Prior to terminating a temporary employee whose contract has not ended, the supervisor must consult with his/her Vice President and the Human Resources Director.
+9. Prior to terminating a temporary employee whose contract has not ended, the supervisor must consult with his/her Vice President and the Associate Vice President for Human Resources.
 This consultation is not necessary when the supervisor does not renew a contract that has expired.